Ana Cristina (Gigi) Buffington

 PG Award, University of Warwick, The Teaching of Shakespeare in Theory and Practice for Actors and Artists

 Gigi Buffington specializes in voice, text, and performance.
 She is Brazilian-American and was raised speaking Portuguese and American English.
-She is resident Director of Voice for Steppenwolf Theatre Company and Head of Voice, Speech and Text for the Meisner Studio.
+She is Head of Voice, Speech and Text for the Meisner Studio.
 Formerly a modern dancer, breath and movement is integral to her work in the theatre.

-Film: She is the Dramaturg/ Text Consultant for Spike Lee and Ron Wimberley’s screenplay, Prince Of Cats
+Film: She was the Dramaturg/ Text Consultant for Spike Lee and Ron Wimberley’s screenplay, Prince Of Cats.

-Broadway credits include Grey House, by Levi Holloway, directed by Joe Mantello (with Laurie Metcalfe), Between Riverside and Crazy, by Stephen Adly Guirgis, directed by Austin Pendleton (with Stephen McKinley Henderson, Liza Colon-Reyes, and Common) Cost Of Living, by Martyna Majok, directed by Jo Bonney (with Kara Young and David Reyes), Slave Play Broadway Remount, by Jeremy O. Harris, directed by Robert O’Hara; Clyde’s by Lynn Nottage, directed by Kate Whorisky (with Uzo Aduba and Ron Cephas Jones); Pass Over by Antoinette Nwandu, directed by Danya Taymor (the first play to re-open Broadway theater); The Minutes, by Tracy Letts, directed by Anna Shapiro; Linda Vista by Tracy Letts, directed by Dexter Bullard; Straight White Men, by Young Jean Lee, directed by Anna Shapiro; King Kong Live On Broadway, Book by Jack Thorne, directed by Drew McOnie.
+Broadway credits include JOB,by Max Wolf Friedlich, directed by Michael Herwitz, featuring Peter Friedman and Sydney Lemmon; Mother Play, by Paula Vogel, directed by Tina Landau, featuring Jessica Lange; Grey House, by Levi Holloway, directed by Joe Mantello (featruing Laurie Metcalfe), Between Riverside and Crazy, by Stephen Adly Guirgis, directed by Austin Pendleton (with Stephen McKinley Henderson, Liza Colon-Reyes, and Common) Cost Of Living, by Martyna Majok, directed by Jo Bonney (with Kara Young and David Reyes), Slave Play Broadway Remount, by Jeremy O. Harris, directed by Robert O’Hara; Clyde’s by Lynn Nottage, directed by Kate Whorisky (with Uzo Aduba and Ron Cephas Jones); Pass Over by Antoinette Nwandu, directed by Danya Taymor (the first play to re-open Broadway theater); The Minutes, by Tracy Letts, directed by Anna Shapiro; Linda Vista by Tracy Letts, directed by Dexter Bullard; Straight White Men, by Young Jean Lee, directed by Anna Shapiro; King Kong Live On Broadway, Book by Jack Thorne, directed by Drew McOnie.

-Selected Off Broadway Productions include Corsicana, by Will Arbery, directed by Sam Gold; OnSugarland, by Aleshea Harris, directed by Whitney White; Prayer for the French Republic, by Joshua Harmon, directed by David Cromer; The Thin Place, by Lucas Hnath, directed by Les Waters, Heroes Of The Fourth Turning, by Will Arbery, directed by Danya Taymor; Our Dear Dead Drug Lord, by Alexis Scheer, directed by Whitney White; Dying City, written and directed by Christopher Shinn; Mary Page Marlowe, by Tracy Letts, directed by Lila Neugebauer; Uncle Romeo Vanya Juliet, Adaptation by Eric Tucker; Elizabeth: Texts & Beheadings, by Karin Coonrod; Coriolanus, directed by Michael Sexton; The Tempest, directed by Karin Coonrod (with Reggie Cathay).
+Selected Off Broadway Productions include: Jonah, by Rachel Bonds, directed by Danya Taymor; Stereophonic, by David Adjimi, Music by Will Butler, Directed by Daniel Aukin (World Premiere); King James, by Rajiv Joseph, directed by Kenny Leon; Camp Siegfried, by Bess Wohl, directed by David Cromer; Downstate, by Bruce Norris, directed by Pam McKinnon; Evanston Salt Costs Climbing, by Will Arbery, directed by Danya Taymor; Catch As Catch Can, by Mia Chung, Directed by Daniel Aukin; Corsicana, by Will Arbery, directed by Sam Gold; OnSugarland, by Aleshea Harris, directed by Whitney White; Prayer for the French Republic, by Joshua Harmon, directed by David Cromer; The Thin Place, by Lucas Hnath, directed by Les Waters, Heroes Of The Fourth Turning, by Will Arbery, directed by Danya Taymor; Our Dear Dead Drug Lord, by Alexis Scheer, directed by Whitney White; Dying City, written and directed by Christopher Shinn; Mary Page Marlowe, by Tracy Letts, directed by Lila Neugebauer; Uncle Romeo Vanya Juliet, Adaptation by Eric Tucker; Elizabeth: Texts & Beheadings, by Karin Coonrod; Coriolanus, directed by Michael Sexton; The Tempest, directed by Karin Coonrod (with Reggie Cathay).

 Gigi has coached three world premieres of Will Arbery’s plays: Heroes Of The Fourth Turning, Corsicana, Evanston Salt Costs Climbing; and of Pulitzer Prize winner Tracy Letts’ plays: Mary Page Marlowe, (featuring Carrie Coon), The Minutes, and Linda Vista.